wp-plugins/share-on-xing/readme.txt

 Optional configuration:

-`layout` defines the look of the button, determined by counter position and shape.
+The `layout` option defines the look of the button, determined by counter position and shape.
 Possible values are:

 With counters